American International Group (AIG) Q3 2017 Results - Earnings Call Transcript

 Ryan J. Tunis - Credit Suisse Securities (USA) LLC

 Hey.
 Thanks.
 So just going back to, I guess, Brian's earlier comments.
-You originally said that reserve appear reasonable and I think you also said this morning that, that you still – that conclusion still holds.
-If that's the case, is this – is the level of reserve, I guess, activity we're seeing this quarter, that level of volatility, what investors should be used to or expect on a go-forward basis?
+You originally said that reserves appear reasonable, and I think you also said this morning that, that you still – that, that conclusion still holds.
+If that's the case, is this – is the lower reserve, I guess, activity we're seeing this quarter, that level of volatility, what investors should be used to or expect on a go-forward basis?
 Thanks.

 Okay.
 Yeah.
 Thanks, Ryan.
 Let me clarify.
 I think the reserve process is reasonable.
 And when I look at 2016, it's the first chance we get to look at it really, first real view of it.
-So I consider this more underwriting than actuarial.
+So, I consider this more underwriting than actuarial.
 This is looking at our underwriting and understanding what our starting point was and whether the changes taking effect were as strong as they were, and we're setting that up.

 So we are in a business of volatility.
 There's no question about it.
-So quarter-to-quarter, you're going to see movements, but as I said in my remarks, and Peter repeated, we want to dampen some of this volatility through insurance to take some of that out, and then get the right pace going forward.
+So quarter-to-quarter, you're going to see movements, but as I said in my remarks, and Peter repeated, we want to dampen some of this volatility through reinsurance to take some of that out, and then get the right base going forward.
 And that's – I think the real takeaway for you is, that I would like you to understand is, the process is reasonable.
 The underwriting will get better, and we will get these accident year loss ratios down and we'll get to profitability.

 Ryan J. Tunis - Credit Suisse Securities (USA) LLC

-And, I guess, thinking about the process of, whether it's establishing reserves this quarter or even just losses on the hurricane, is there anything different about, I guess, the approach that you might have taken in establishing what the right size of those was versus what you think AIG may have done in the past?
+And, I guess, thinking about the process of – whether it's establishing reserves this quarter or even just losses on the hurricane, is there anything different about, I guess, the approach that you might have taken in establishing what the right size of those was versus what you think AIG may have done in the past?

-Well, look, it's very bad for me to comment on what AIG did in the past, and so I don't want to do that.
+Well, look, it's very wise for me to comment on what AIG did in the past, and so, I don't want to do that.
 What I want to do is, say, look, I come here and I look at what we're doing now, and I think it's reasonable.
 I do.
 And to me, if you've got a problem, you recognize it, you recognize it early, you admit it, you have to fix it.
 That's our business.
 You can't go error free.
 What you can do is be relentless in the pursuit of the truth and the resulting actions that are required.
 And that's what we're doing.
-So I think it's – I think we're on the right track.
+So, I think it's – I think we're on the right track.
 I really do.

 Operator